 Fact 5: 78.2 million workers in the U.S. are hourly employees.
 This represents nearly 60 percent of all wage and salary workers.

 Fact 7: Many employees still receive paper checks, largely because around 20 percent of U.S. households are “unbanked” or “underbanked,” meaning they either don’t own or don’t regularly use a checking or savings account.

 Fact 8: The first employee time clock was built by Willard Legrand Bundy and was patented in 1891.
 At the time, it was dubbed the the “Workman’s Time Recorder.”
 You can actually view the original patent illustrations here.

 Fact 9: In the 1890s, American was deeply divided over whether the nation should support its currency with gold (supporters were known as “gold bugs”) or with gold and silver (“silverites”).
 This question became a deciding factor in the 1896 presidential election.
 Ultimately, the gold bugs triumphed with the election of William McKinley.

 Fact 10: The President of the United States earns an annual salary of $400,000 during his or her term, and an annual pension of about $200,000 after leaving office.

 Don’t forget to thank your payroll team for all they do!
-This week is a great opportunity to leave Payday candy bars on their desks, email them fun facts, and give them the recognition they deserve for keeping those paychecks flowing each pay cycle.
+This week is a great opportunity to leave Payday candy bars on their desks, email them these fun facts about payroll, and give them the recognition they deserve for keeping those paychecks flowing each pay cycle.